thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 new Date('2013-11-27 00:00:00 UTC');
 7.6;
 ```

+**NOTE:** When working with a date, a good habit to form is to always include a time with a [timezone](https://en.wikipedia.org/wiki/Time_zone#/media/File:Standard_World_Time_Zones.png).
+For example, if it's March 31st for a person in the U.S.A., it's April 1st for a person in China.

 On the other hand, **information** is facts about something or someone.
 In other words, information is data with context.
 Here's an example of information about a movie, represented in JavaScript.